 We drank a lot of coffee during a caffeine-fueled month in Cape Town South Africa.
-Find out our picks for 10 cafes serving some of the best coffee in Cape Town.
+Discover our picks for 10 cafes serving some of the best coffee in Cape Town.

 The specialty coffee scene in Cape Town exceeded our high expectations.